-Comprehensive Evaluation in the School Counseling Area of Studies theoretical knowledge into an effective counseling style.
+Comprehensive Evaluation in the School Counseling Area of Studies

+The comprehensive evaluation is designed to assess the student's ability to integrate theoretical knowledge into an effective counseling style.
 The program is based upon an eclectic counseling perspective which encourages students to learn various techniques from different theoretical counseling models.